socialvibe/truex-ads-docs/bluescript-reference.md

 }
 ```

-#### Button Properties
+#### Additional Button Properties

 Property | Default | Description
 --- | --- | ---
-x | 0 | X coordinate for the component, assumes origin at the top left, and a 1080p sized canvas.
-y | 0 | Y coordinate for the component, assumes origin at the top left, and a 1080p sized canvas.
-width | 0 | Specifies the width of the button in local coordinates.
-If set to 0, the width of the bitmap from the image file is used.
-If set to a value greater than 0, the bitmap is scaled to that width.
-height | 0 | Specifies the height of the button in local coordinates.
-If set to 0, the height of the bitmap from the image file is used.
-If set to a value greater than 0, the bitmap is scaled to that width.
 image_url | N/A (Required) | Specifies the URI to the image file used for the button.
 hover_image_url |  | Specifies the URI to the image file used for the button's focused state.
 checked_image_url |  | Specifies the URI to the image file used for the button's enabled or checked state.
 hover_checked_image_url |  | Specifies the URI to the image file used for the button's focused state when it is used as a toggle style button.
 checked | false | Whether this toggle style button is set to "on" by default.
-hover_effect | true | If set to true, upon focus button grows by a factor of 25%, with no change in the image to the hover_image_url.
+hover_effect | true | If set to true, upon focus button grows by a scale factor of the hover_scale attribute, with no change in the image to the hover_image_url.
-hover_scale | 1.1 | A float value that indicates the how big, in percentage, this button should glow on hover.
+hover_scale | 1.1 | A float value that indicates the how big, in percentage, this button should grow on hover.
 focusable | true | Set to false in order to make the button not focusable.
 forceHighResolution | false | Use the button's native / high resolution on memory constrained low end Roku devices.
 See below [Memory Management](#memory-management) note.
 leftFocus | invalid | ID of element to focus when left directional button is pressed.